 Fiona was appointed to the Podiatrists Board mid 2011, taking on the Deputy Chair role at the end of 2012 and moving to Chair in February 2018.
 Prior to this she was on the Podiatry New Zealand Executive as Central Region representative.
 Fiona is currently working in the area of High Risk Foot employed by a DHB, working as part of a team of four Podiatrists.
 Fiona trained as a Podiatrist in Sydney, Australia, graduating in 1989, and has work experience including public and private practice.
 Since her appointment to the Board she has been appointed to the ANZPAC Board of Management and their Accreditation Committee.
 Other key involvements include the NZSSD Podiatry Special Interest Group and the NZ Wound Care Society.
 Fiona is married with three children and lives in the Hutt Valley.

-Matthew was appointed to the Board in 2015 and was appointed Deputy Chair in 2018.
+Matthew was appointed to the Board in 2015.
+He was appointed Deputy Chair in 2018 and stepped down from this role in April 2020.
 He has been a registered podiatrist in New Zealand since 1998 and Australia where he practiced for 11 years.
 Matthew is currently Head of Postgraduate Programmes within the School of Clinical Sciences at AUT University and was Head of Podiatry at AUT University from 2009-2017.
 He has served as a Director of the Australia New Zealand Podiatric Accreditation Council (ANZPAC) since 2011.

 Matthew is active in research with a focus on musculoskeletal conditions of the lower limb and the Achilles tendon.
 Since commencing his academic career in 2009 he has published widely in peer reviewed journals and presented national and internationally.
 He is Associate Editor for BMC Musculoskeletal Disorders and Editorial Board Member for the Journal of Foot & Ankle Research.